Sybase Data Migration to PostgreSQL

 Both the source and target data sources have been added to NineData.
 For how to add, see Creating Data Sources.

 The table has been manually created in the target data source (PostgreSQL), and the table structure must match the structure of the table to be replicated from the source data source (Sybase).
+Since schema replication from Sybase to PostgreSQL is not currently supported, you can adjust the target table structure based on business needs.
+For common data type mappings and DDL suggestions, see Appendix 2.

 To perform bidirectional replication, you must add a multi-active tag to all data sources involved in the replication task.
 For instructions on how to add this tag, see the Appendix.